Earthrise: Details

-For the Earthrise slides, then later the Earthrise negatives, Raul used a German-made Merz S2A dual-rocking-drum developer.
+For the Earthrise slides, then later the Earthrise negatives, Rodriguez used a German-made Merz S2A dual-rocking-drum developer.
 To print the first Earthrise photo, he used an Auto-focus Chromega D4 enlarger that had modern dial-in color filters.
 It sat on a motorized-drive, lightproof, 11" wide, roll-paper carrier.
-The images came to life via Raul's then state-of-the-art, self-replenishing, mylar-leader, continuous-feed roll-photo paper processor produced by the Nord photo company then based in Minneapolis, Minnesota.
+The images were fully defined via Rodriguez's then-state-of-the-art, self-replenishing, Mylar-leader, continuous-feed roll-photo paper processor produced by the Nord photo company then based in Minneapolis, Minnesota.

 The stamp issue reproduces the cloud, color, and crater patterns of the Anders picture.
 Anders is described by Borman as holding "a masters degree in nuclear engineering"; Anders was thus tasked as "the scientific crew member ... also performing the photography duties that would be so important to the Apollo crew who actually landed on the Moon".

 On the 50th anniversary of the Apollo 8 mission in 2018, Anders stated: "It really undercut my religious beliefs.
 The idea that things rotate around the pope and up there is a big supercomputer wondering whether Billy was a good boy yesterday?
 It doesn't make any sense.
 I became a big buddy of [atheist scientist] Richard Dawkins."

 Geometry

 The original image was rotated 95 degrees clockwise to produce the published Earthrise orientation to better convey the sense of the Earth rising over the moonscape.
-The published photograph shows Earth rotated clockwise approximately 135° from the typical north–south-Pole-oriented perspective, with south to the left.
+The published photograph shows Earth rotated clockwise about 135° from the typical north–south-Pole-oriented perspective, with south to the left.

 Legacy

+Anders' images were the first of their kind taken by a human, previous ones were taken robotically and in black-and-white by the Lunar Orbiter program robotic probes, taking in 1966 the first ever image of Earth above the Moon, reminiscent of the Earthrise image.

+Earthrise was used as the cover photograph for the Spring 1969 issue of the Whole Earth Catalog.

 In Life's 2003 book 100 Photographs that Changed the World, wilderness photographer Galen Rowell called Earthrise "the most influential environmental photograph ever taken".
 Another author called its appearance the beginning of the environmental movement.
 Fifty years to the day after taking the photo, William Anders observed, "We set out to explore the moon and instead discovered the Earth."

 In October 2018, two of the craters seen in the photo were named Anders' Earthrise and 8 Homeward by the Working Group for Planetary System Nomenclature (WGPSN) of the International Astronomical Union.
 The craters had previously been designated only with letters.

 Joni Mitchell sings on her 1976 song "Refuge of the Roads": "In a highway service station / Over the month of June / Was a photograph of the Earth / Taken coming back from the Moon / And you couldn't see a city / On that marbled bowling ball / Or a forest or a highway / Or me here least of all …"

+Earthrise serves as a basis for the Artemis 2 mission patch, down to the very cloud patterns.